home-assistant/brands/README.md

 - The filetype of all images must be PNG.
 - They should be properly compressed and optimized (lossless is preferred) for use on the web.
 - Interlaced is preferred (also known as progressive).
-- Images with transparency is preferred.
+- Images with transparency are preferred.
-- If multiple images are available, the ones optimized for a white background are preferred.
+- If multiple images are available, those optimized for a white background are preferred.
   - Images optimized for a dark background can be prefixed with `dark_`
 - The image should be trimmed, so it contains the minimum amount of empty space on the edges.
-  This includes things like white/black/any color borders or transparent spacing around the actual subject in the image.
+  This includes things like solid color borders or transparent spacing around the actual subject in the image.
 - Custom integrations must not use Home Assistant branded images, as this might confuse the end-user into thinking that the integration is an internal/official integration.